 Carter worked to combat the continuing economic woes of inﬂation and unemployment.
 By the end of his administration, he could claim an increase of nearly eight million jobs and a decrease in the budget deﬁcit, measured in percentage of the gross national product.
 But inﬂation and interest rates were at near record highs, and efforts to reduce them caused a recession.

 But during Carter’s ﬁnal year in office, events seemed to conspire against him.
 The Soviets invaded Afghanistan.
 The revolutionary government of Iran refused to surrender 52 American hostages.
 (They were only released the day Carter left office.)
 Americans suffered from brutal inﬂation and unemployment.
 The national frustration culminated with Carter’s landslide defeat by Ronald Reagan in November 1980.

 Although stung by his loss, Carter became what many have called “the best former president in history,” building in Atlanta not only a presidential library but a center devoted to conﬂict resolution, supervising democratic elections abroad, and combating disease.
 For such efforts in 2002, Carter became the third American president (after Theodore Roosevelt and Woodrow Wilson) to win the Nobel Peace Prize.
 Although now in his nineties, Carter continues to devote his life to service, building homes through Habitat for Humanity.

 You Might Also Like

-Collection The 2016 White House Christmas Ornament
+Collection The 2022 White House Christmas Ornament

 Every year since 1981, the White House Historical Association has had the privilege of designing the Official White House Christmas Ornament....

 Collection The Ford White House 1974 - 1977